ZestyVesty/SC2Agents/error_messages.md

 # Note:
 Currently training on the Alienware Desktop again, could of just been me ending it too early, will wait and see what happens tomorrow morning.
+-> result: the game crashed.

+**Investigation of this problem will be stopped for now**